Table of Contents

 About Air Independent Propulsion (AIP)

-- It is a technology that allows non-nuclear submarines to operate without atmospheric oxygen
+- AIP is a technology that allows non-nuclear submarines to operate without atmospheric oxygen.
+It Allows submarines to stay submerged for longer periods, improving stealth capabilities.
+It is developed by DRDO.

 - Working Mechanism: AIP systems produce oxygen, which is then used to generate power.
 There are two main methods for producing oxygen: